blocksninja/dasx/doc/build-osx.md

 #### Install dependencies using Homebrew

-    brew install autoconf automake berkeley-db4 libtool boost miniupnpc openssl pkg-config protobuf qt5 libevent
+    brew install autoconf automake berkeley-db4 libtool boost miniupnpc openssl pkg-config protobuf libevent qt

-NOTE: Building with Qt4 is still supported, however, could result in a broken UI.
-As such, building with Qt5 is recommended.
+NOTE: Building with Qt4 is still supported, however, doing so could result in a broken UI.
+Therefore, building with Qt5 is recommended.
+Be aware that Qt5 5.7+ requires C++11 compiler support.

 ### Building `das`